fabridamicelli/echoes/README.md

 }
 ```

-## Dependencies
- - numpy
- - sklearn
- - pandas
- - matplotlib
- - seaborn
- - numba
- - tests:
-   - mypy
-   - pytest

-The code has been tested with Python 3.8.12 and 3.9.7 on Ubuntu 20.04.3 LTS.

 ## Tests
 Run tests with
 ```bash
 make test
 ```

-## Contributing
-Any feedback on bugs, suggestions, problems?
-Just open an issue, I'll get back to you very soon.

 ## References
   - [Reservoir computing approaches to recurrent neural network training, Mantas & Jaeger, 2009](https://www.sciencedirect.com/science/article/pii/S1574013709000173)